Can Video Game Composers Get Royalties?

 At the top of this article, I said that in the normal course of playing a video game, since there is no public performance occurring, there are no public performance royalties to collect.
 That is currently the case…. most of the time….

 In March 2019, Google announced a new game streaming service called Stadia.
-With Stadia, and similar technologies such as Playstation Now (formerly Gaikai), and Microsoft’s game streaming service, games are being run in the cloud and their visuals and sound streamed live to players as they play them.
+With Stadia, (update: Google last year announced the cancellation of Stadia) and similar technologies such as PlayStation Now (formerly Gaikai), and Microsoft’s game streaming service, Xbox Cloud Gaming, games are being run in the cloud and their visuals and sound streamed live to players as they play them.
 Since the games visuals and sound are being rendered in the cloud and streamed live, it would seem that would be considered ‘public performances’, exactly analogous to Spotify or Netflix streaming down audio/visual content.
 Some believe this is the future of video gaming—huge cloud-based “game servers” streaming live gameplay to gamers.

 There are two problems with this: